GraphUniverse: Synthetic Graph Generation for Evaluating Inductive Generalization: Introduction

 \end{enumerate}

-We envision GraphUniverse as a versatile tool for diverse research applications, from targeted generalization benchmarks to large-scale data generation for pre-training graph foundation models.
+We envision GraphUniverse as a versatile tool for diverse research applications, from targeted generalization benchmarks to large-scale data generation and augmentation for model pre-training.
 While our experiments demonstrate its immediate utility, they represent only a fraction of what is possible with controllable graph family generation.
 Thus, we release GraphUniverse to the community as a flexible framework, inviting extensions and adaptations to explore new frontiers in graph learning.